rdkcentral/rdkb-halif-mta/docs/pages/MTAhalSpec.md

 ## Internal Error Handling

-All the MTA HAL APIs should return error synchronously as a return argument.
-HAL is responsible to handle system errors(e.g. out of memory) internally.
+All HAL APIs are designed to return all errors synchronously as part of their return arguments.
+The responsibility to manage system errors such as memory shortages and errors must be returned so the caller can take appropriate action.

 ## Persistence Model